Pybounce/bucket_dl/README.md

 A multithreaded download manager with the purpose of faster downloads by splitting it into several requests, rebuilding the data client-side.

+> [!Warning]
+> This is still a work in progress.
+Yes there are issues, everything is okay.

 ## Features

 - [x] When possible, splits download into 'buckets', each using a new thread and request.